 Get Rid Of The Source Of The Problem

 Bad breath is usually caused by lingering bacteria.
 If you want to know how to kill bad breath then you have to find the source of the problem.
 In many cases, this is the tongue.
 Most people don’t realise that they have to brush their tongues too.
 A lot of toothbrushes come with a rugged back specially designed for brushing your tongue, or you can buy a tongue scraper.
 Most pharmacies sell them.
 The way to see if your tongue is dirty is when you use it, see if there is any yellow tinge on the back of the brush.
 Ideally, you should brush your tongue every time you brush your teeth.

 A frayed toothbrush isn’t going to clean your teeth very well and nor is an old one.
 It is recommended that you change you toothbrush every 3-4 months.
 However, I recommend changing it more often if the bristles are frayed or you have been ill.
 A toothbrush that doesn’t work properly will not clean your teeth well, which will not help with bad breath so make sure you change it regularly!
 I always buy toothbrushes in bulk, that way when I need a new one I always have a spare in the cupboard!

 Smoking or any other tobacco is one of the biggest contributors to bad breath.
 I’ve never been tempted to smoke, however, I can imagine this is easier said than done.
-However it is worth keeping it mind apart from the other numerous problems that smoking causes, it is also going to give you bad breath.
+However, it is worth keeping in mind apart from the other numerous problems that smoking causes, it is also going to give you bad breath.

 Use a Mouthwash